AFA STUDY ABROAD SCHOLARSHIP IN AFRICA (ASASA)

 APPLICATION DUE DATE:

-Applications will be received and considered on an on-going basis for enrollment in an appropriate semester for as long as the Scholarships are available.
+Applications will be received and considered on an on-going basis for enrollment in an appropriate semester for as long as scholarship funds are available.

-For further inquiries about ASASA, and for more information about AFA, please visit our website at http://afastudies.eku.edu/ or contact the director, Dr. Ogechi E. Anyanwu at email@example.com or 859-622-3483.
+For further inquiries about ASASA, and for more information about AFA, please visit our website at http://afastudies.eku.edu/ or contact the Interdisciplinary Studies Director Dr. Lisa Day (email@example.com) or 859.622.7235.

 Please join us in celebrating Black History Month by participating in our annual writing competition.
 There will be two separate contests, one for area high school students (including Madison Central, Madison Southern, Berea Community, and Model Laboratory School) and one for Eastern Kentucky University students.
-Topic of work must be about some aspect of the black experience.
+The topic of submitted work must pertain to some aspect of the black experience.
 This competition is an opportunity for students to tell their stories; it shows exemplary writings by high school and college students and honors their achievements as writers and scholars.
-Any piece completed during the 2017/2018 academic years will be considered for the competition.
+Any piece completed during the 2018-2019 academic year will be considered for the competition.

 ELIGIBILITY AND GUIDELINES: